ahajalie/powerwall3mqtt/README.md

 A simple Home Assistant Add On that acts as a bridge between the Powerwall 3 TEDAPI and MQTT.

 ## Current state
+- Powerwall 3 local access requires a direct connection to the TeslaPW_XXXXX WiFi network.
+The device running this add-on must have an IP from that network, which is 192.168.91.x/24.
+A wired ethernet connection *will not work*.
-- Right now the bridge can deal with a single group of one or more Powerwall 3s.
+- The bridge can deal with a single group of one or more Powerwall 3s.
 It might also support expansion units, but I have none to test with.
 - Power reporting is working for the following:
 	- Aggregates of the entire system
 	- Individual PV strings on each PW3